-- is disabled or has certain health needs and has specific additional needs - has special educational needs (whether they have a statutory Education, Health and Care Plan or do not) - has a mental health need - is a young carer - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups and county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a 'privately fostered child', or - is persistently absent from education, including persistent absences for part of the school day
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether they have a statutory Education, Health and Care Plan or do not) - has a mental health need - is a young carer - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups and county lines - is frequently missing/goes missing from education, care or home

+- has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit - is at risk of modern slavery, trafficking, sexual and or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a 'privately fostered child' - is persistently absent from education, including persistent absences for part of the school day

 If there are concerns about a child's welfare that do not meet the thresholds of child abuse the school will consider whether the Early Help approach should be considered.
 Staff are aware that early identification of concerns and the use of Early Help to develop a multi-agency plan for the child can reduce the risk of subsequent abuse.